Setup GitHub Actions Self-Hosted Runner On VMs & Docker

 The commands do the following tasks

-When you run the configurations command in your VM, it some questions to configure the runner as shown in the below image
+When you run the configurations command in your VM, it asks some questions to configure the runner as shown in the below image.

-Once the configurations are finished, you can see your runner has been registered on GitHub organization in Settings -> Actions -> Runners as shown below
+You can see your runner has been registered on GitHub in Settings -> Actions -> Runners as shown below.

-Start the application by running the run.sh script and you will get the following in your terminal
+Now, start the client application by running the run.sh script and you will get the following in your terminal

 Note: If you are using GitHub Enterprise, you can also configure self-hosted runners for enterprise.